 There is heavy competition between SAS vs R vs Python.
 But the honest answer is that each tool is unique in its own way.
 There is no universal winner in this context.
 Each tool has its own strength and weakness.

-It is important for a analytic professional to know the strengths and weaknesses of each tool to decide which is best to use for their profession.
+A professional analytic needs to know each tool’s strengths and weaknesses to decide which is best to use for their profession.

-Now let’s take a look at what are the tools about and what it is used for.
+Now let’s look at what the tools are about and what they are used for.

-Here is a short description about the 3 tools
+Here is a short description of the 3 tools:

-SAS is the integrated system of software solutions and it is the leader in the data analytics field.
+It is an integrated system of software solutions and the leader in the data analytics field.
 This software has a lot of features like good GUI and others to provide awesome technical support.
-SAS helps you to do the following tasks
+It helps you to do the following tasks.

 - Report writing and graphics design